wp-plugins/add-to-any/README.txt

 `<?php if( function_exists('ADDTOANY_SHARE_SAVE_ICONS') ) { ADDTOANY_SHARE_SAVE_ICONS(); } ?>`

-= How can I move both the individual icon and the button to another area of my theme? =
+= How can I move both the individual icons and the button to another area of my theme? =

 In the Theme Editor, place this code block where you want the individual icons to appear in your theme: